tristanMatthias/spiral/articles/red-introduction/index.md

 In these situations, Red regularly tries to “protect” Purple.
 It forms a defensive barrier around the Self, so it doesn’t get hurt again.
 Often, a past/childhood trauma (when Purple couldn’t stand up for itself) forms an internal or collective strategy to ensure that *never* happens again.
 This results in the Purple never being exposed or vulnerable, an overactive, assertive Red energy, and a whole lot of issues.

+---

-Partner: “Hey.
+**Partner:** “Hey.
 So, I’ve been thinking about us a lot…and…I think I love you.”

-Low Purple/Red: “What?
+**Low Purple/Red:** “What?
 No, you don’t!
 Don’t say shit like that”

-Partner: “No, really!
+**Partner:** “No, really!
 I do!
 You mean a lot to me.”

-Low Purple/Red: “I don’t need this in my life.
+**Low Purple/Red:** “I don’t need this in my life.
 I’ve been hurt before, and you’ll just hurt me too.
 Goodbye”

+---

 Ever been part of, or heard, a conversation like this?
 There’s a lot to unpack here, but the short of it is: Red tries to protect a wounded Purple, never letting itself heal, and becoming aggressive to anyone who gets close enough to try.